-Teach and model a "can do" attitude coupled with the knowledge that we can all grow in our intelligence, skills, and knowledge. - © Commend and praise those who ask for help.
-This helps establish help as connected to learning and something that is valued in the classroom. - Establish a peer support network so students can help one another. - Provide visuals (posters, Post-its on desks, etc.) that explain various steps students can take when they need help, such as asking a friend or writing down a question while waiting for the teacher. - Make use of props such as cups to flip when you need help; colored cards on a desk that mean "I get it," "I need help," or "my partner needs help" to encourage students to show you when they may need help. - Make students aware of specific cues from the teacher as to when they can ask for help.
+Teach and model a "can do" attitude coupled with the knowledge that we can all grow in our intelligence, skills, and knowledge. - Commend and praise those who ask for help.
+This establishes asking for help as connected to learning and something that is valued in the classroom. - Establish a peer-support network so students can help one another. - Provide visuals (posters, post-its on desks, etc.) that explain various steps students can take when they need help (such as ask a friend, write down your question while waiting for the teacher, etc.). - Make use of props cups to flip when they need help, colored cards on desks that mean "I get it," "I need help," or "my partner needs help" to encourage students to show you when they may need help. - Make students aware of specific cues from the teacher as to when they can ask for help.
 For example, when a teacher sits after direct instruction, students know that the teacher is available for individual help. - Use CHAMPS strategies to teach students appropriate ways to ask for help, depending on the classroom activity. - Hold office hours so students can get individual help when it is not class time. - Assume that every student needs help at some point during the lesson.
 Be sure you are regularly conferencing with students.

-✓ SPS item I feel like I do a good job in this class.
+SPS item I feel like I do a good job in this class.